Back To Search Results

 Hip Flexors

-The hip flexors are composed of the iliacus, psoas major, sartorius, and pectineus.
+The hip flexors comprise the iliacus, psoas major, sartorius, and pectineus.
 The iliacus arises from the iliac fossa within the bony pelvis and inserts at the upper part of the femur.
 Psoas major arises from the lower border of the T12 vertebra to the L5 vertebra, and it extends downwards under the inguinal ligament with iliacus to inserts beside it at the lesser trochanter of the femur.
 The sartorius muscle is the longest in the body and crosses from the anterior superior iliac spine inferomedially to insert at the supper medial part of the tibia.
 The pectineus is a smaller muscle that arises at the eponymous pectineal line of the pubis and inserts at the upper femoral shaft behind the lesser trochanter.
 The iliacus and the psoas are both flexors of the thigh in relation to the torso and receive blood supply from the lumbar branch of the iliopsoas of the internal iliac artery.
-Innervation to the iliacus is by the muscular branch of the femoral nerve (L1 through L3), while the direct fibers of L1 innervate the psoas through L3 lumbar plexus.
+Innervation to the iliacus is by the muscular branch of the femoral nerve (L1 through L3), while the direct fibers of L1 innervate the psoas through the L3 lumbar plexus.
 The sartorius is unique in that it flexes and laterally rotates the hip joint and flexes the knee, is innervated by the femoral nerve (L2 through L4), and receives blood supply from the muscular branches of the femoral artery.
-The pectineus is also unique as it adducts the thigh and flexes the hip; it is usually innervated by the femoral nerve but is sometimes innervated by the obturator nerve.
+The pectineus is also unique as it adducts the thigh and flexes the hip; the femoral nerve usually innervates it but is sometimes innervated by the obturator nerve.
 Its blood supply is from the medial circumflex femoral branch of the femoral and obturator artery.

 Knee Extensors (quadriceps)